 Works absolutely amazing for all hair types and textures.
 But not for colored hair (even though they say it does).
-Overall, it is a pretty good affordable shampoo for greasy hair and it costs nothing to try once.
+Overall, it is a pretty good affordable shampoo for greasy hair, and it costs nothing to try once.

 2. Degrease Shampoo for Oily Hair

-As the name suggests, Degrease from Maple Holistics is one of the most popular drugstore shampoos for oily hair that helps tackles dirty scalp and leave it fresh and dry in one wash.
+As the name suggests, Degrease from Maple Holistics is one of the most popular drugstore shampoos for oily hair that helps tackle a dirty scalp and leave it fresh and dry in one wash.
 Suitable for all hair types, this sulfate-free formula contains some nice essential oil like Rosemary oil, Jojoba oil, Lemon oil, and basil oil that can nourish your hair but also gets rid of excessive oil and grim naturally without drying your scalp.

-It has an added fragrance of lemon which I personally like, but if you are fragrance sensitive, you’ll want to avoid it.
+It has an added fragrance of lemon, which I personally like, but if you are fragrance sensitive, you’ll want to avoid it.
 Also, it has glycerin to moisturize the scalp and botanical keratin that can help strengthen your hair in the long term.

-And yes, don’t worry if the shampoo doesn’t lather in one wash.
-Because it won’t.
+And yes, don’t worry if the shampoo doesn’t lather in one wash because it won’t.
 But this shampoo lathers the second time.

 Pro Tip: To clean your hair properly, it is always advised to shampoo twice, once to clean all the dirt and oil, and another to completely get rid of them.
 This also allows you to extend the life of your fresh dry hair, meaning you will not have to wash your hair every other day.